 There’s been an alarming uptick in deaths among my friends and colleagues recently.
 In the last year or so, I’ve attended four funerals.
 Later this week, I’ll be attending a fifth.
-Then there are those whose funerals I missed.
-I’d like to say their names: Dana, Roger, Joanne, Greg, David, Sebastian, Charles, and Lex.

 Maybe it’s my age.
 Maybe it’s not.
 But with death, we seek answers.
 I thought one such answer might be found by looking at causes.
-Framed this way, that two lists of names now reads: suicide, cancer, stroke, cancer, suicide, cancer, stroke, stroke, accident, congenital disease, cancer, accident, overdose.
+Framed this way, those two lists of names now reads: suicide, cancer, stroke, cancer, suicide, cancer, stroke, stroke, accident, congenital disease, cancer, accident, overdose.
 The ugly reality of aging, angst and plain bad luck.
 I think I’d rather just remember who they were and not the circumstances of how they departed.

 Remembering is a powerful thing.
 It’s free.
 It’s also an honor of sorts.
 Neuroscientist David Eagleman jokingly said as much in his amazing book, Sum.